lawrennd/old_talks/_ai/includes/faith-and-ai.md

 ### Faith and AI

+\notes{There would seem to be at least three ways in which artificial intelligence and religion interconnect.}

 1. Artificial Intelligence as Cartoon Religion
 2. Artificial Intelligence and Introspection
-3. A Systemic Catch 22
+3. Independence of thought and Control: A Systemic Catch 22

 ### Singulariansm: AI as Cartoon Religion